 Traditional Asian beliefs and values are often centered around Confucian thought, which focuses on harmony, unity, and family [36].
 Children are expected to obey their parents and demonstrate filial piety and to repay their parents for all the sacrifices they have made for them.
-Members of Asian families that emphasize the role of filial piety may feel that the family should provide the care to the patient [135].
+Members of Asian families that emphasize the role of filial piety may feel that the family should provide the care to the patient or that family members should be active decision-makers for the patient's care while the patient assumes a more passive role in decision-making [135; 198].
 Asai and Kameoka further argue that it may not necessarily be filial piety that influences the Japanese to provide caregiving, but rather the cultural value of sekentei [41].
 Sekentei refers to social dignity, reputation, and social appearance in public.
 It taps into the notion of individuals behaving in a certain way in order to influence the public's perception of them.
 In terms of caregiving, sekentei comes into play because individuals are concerned about what others may think of them if they do not provide caregiving [41].